YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A delicate hair caliber can produce a refined result when the design respects the face and the donor limit.
 It becomes disappointing when the plan tries to force heavy density, a very low line, or a shape copied from a different hair type.

 The temples and side transition also matter.
-Thin-caliber hair at the front with weak temple support can make the face look framed in an incomplete way.
+Fine caliber hair at the front with weak temple support can make the face look framed in an incomplete way.
 The central line may grow, but the overall frame may still feel unfinished if the side relationship was ignored.

-The front should not be designed as a line alone.
+The front cannot be designed as a line alone.
 It has to be designed as part of a face.
 A patient with this hair type often needs more visual intelligence in the plan because there is less thickness available to hide poor architecture.

-Can thinner hair shafts still give enough density?
+Thinner hair shafts can still give enough density

 Yes, thinner hair shafts can give enough density when the treated area is realistic and the grafts are placed with clinical judgment.
 Enough density does not mean the scalp disappears in every light.
 It means the result frames the face naturally, improves coverage, and looks appropriate in normal daily conditions.